Do you need help with your electric bill? Review these programs for the solution that works best for you:

 The Ohio Fuel Fund Grant Program is designed to assist residential customers with the payment of their electric bill to maintain their service, or to assist in establishing service for new electric service applicants who have an unpaid bill from a previous residence.
 This program support is provided through FirstEnergy corporate funds.
 Applicants for grant assistance must meet certain household income and other program qualification requirements.
 Approved grants are applied directly to utility bills.
 The distribution of funds is administered by community-based organizations located throughout The Illuminating Company service territory.

-Contact The Illuminating Company for more information about the following programs:
+Contact us for more information about the following programs:

 Critical Customer Care Program